rajaryandew/notes-app/README.md

 🔹 **Next.js 14 App Router** — Uses the latest layout and server capabilities
 🔹 **Pin Notes** — Keep important notes at the top for quick access
+🔹 **Tags for Notes** — Categorize and filter your notes effortlessly
 🔹 **Recycle Bin** — Soft-delete system with 30-day auto-clean via Vercel Cron
 🔹 **Hybrid Auth (JWT + Redis)** — Secure sessions using token-cookie and Redis
 🔹 **Responsive UI** — Works great on all screen sizes